Teledentistry: Methods

 Health promotion and education via mobile devices such as cell phones or tablets.

 Help within the dental community

-Another method is the Remote Monitoring Method in which dentists communicate with each other through the use of radiographs and other data like the patient’s clinical findings, photographs, test results and case history.
+Another method is the Remote Monitoring Method in which dentists communicate with each other through the use of radiographs and other data like the patient's clinical findings, photographs, test results and case history.
 The patient is not present in this method of teleconsultation.

 Disadvantages of this can include misinterpretation of messages, privacy issues and insufficient training of the professionals.

 Benefits

 Teledentistry can provide easier, cheaper and less intimidating way to connect with dentistry.
 Teledentistry can also be used to assist general dentists with speciality work and improve services to underserved populations such as in rural or less developed areas.

-Market

-Teledentistry being a remote practice has gained a lot of popularity in this technologically advanced world where people prefer to access things over their gadgets.
-Valued around USD 1 Billion in 2021, the Teledentistry Market is expected to reach around 2.6 Billion by the year 2030.
-The growth of the market is attributed to the increasing geriatric population and rising burden of oral diseases.